-- a.
-The degree to which Common Open Space Diagram has been integrated into the overall site design. - b.
-The degree to which the conservation development design criteria have been integrated into the overall site design. - c.
-The degree to which the site design conforms to the dimensional and minimum open space requirements and allowable number of units as described in this Section. - d.
-The degree to which the overall design and common open space concept can be implemented based on the Town of West Bend Land Division Ordinance and other relevant town, county, state, and federal regulations. - e.
-Whether the site design creates a visually appealing development that supports the overall goals of Town of West Bend as expressed in the Comprehensive Plan. - 7.
-The Plan Commission shall review the three conceptual Sketch Diagrams and take one of the following actions: - a.
-Approve one of the three conceptual Sketch Diagrams as presented; - b.
-Approve one of the three conceptual Sketch Diagrams with conditions.
-The applicant shall make appropriate revisions and present a revised diagram to the Plan Commission; - c.
-Deny approval of all three conceptual Sketch Diagrams.
-The applicant may develop additional concepts for Plan Commission review. - 8.
-Prepare Preliminary and Final Plats for Town approval.
-Work with Town staff and reviewers to translate approved conservation development design into final plans. - F. Calculation of Allowable Number of Units in Conservation Developments
+- (1) The degree to which Common Open Space Diagram has been integrated into the overall site design. - (2) The degree to which the conservation development design criteria have been integrated into the overall site design. - (3) The degree to which the site design conforms to the dimensional and minimum open space requirements and allowable number of units as described in this section. - (4) The degree to which the overall design and common open space concept can be implemented based on the Town of West Bend Land Division Ordinance and other relevant town, county, state, and federal regulations.

+- (5) Whether the site design creates a visually appealing development that supports the overall goals of Town of West Bend as expressed in the Comprehensive Plan. - (g) The Plan Commission shall review the 3 conceptual Sketch Diagrams and take one of the following actions: - (1) Approve one of the 3 conceptual Sketch Diagrams as presented; - (2) Approve one of the 3 conceptual Sketch Diagrams with conditions.
+The applicant shall make appropriate revisions and present a revised diagram to the Plan Commission; - (3) Deny approval of all 3 conceptual Sketch Diagrams.
+The applicant may develop additional concepts for Plan Commission review. - (h) Prepare Preliminary and Final Plats for Town approval.
+Work with Town staff and reviewers to translate approved conservation development design into final plans. - F. Calculation of allowable number of units in conservation developments